-Materiality £495,000 (2020: £82,500) Basis for determining materiality 3% (2020: 0.5%) of interest payable on the bond.
-Rationale for the benchmark applied Interest payable on the bond is the main expense for the company.
+Materiality £495,000 (2021: £495,000) Basis for determining materiality 3% of interest payable on the bond Rationale for the benchmark applied Interest payable on the bond is the main expense for the company.
 It does not fluctuate year-on-year and provides a consistent basis.
 This is a key figure for stakeholders, since the company's objective is to provide financing to other group entities.
-Therefore, the company's ability to repay interest on the bonds is key to their ability to provide financing.
-The change in the percentage applied in determining materiality was based on the following considerations: a) This is a second year audit; and b) The entity is non-complex with limited transactions which are consistent and predictable year-on-year.
+Therefore, the company's ability to repay interest on the bond is key to their ability to provide financing.